phl-r/.github/profile/README.md

 ### 🌊 Why a Philippine Registry?
 The Philippines is a unique archipelagic nation facing distinct challenges—from **typhoon modeling** and **maritime logistics** to **public health** and **local spatial analysis**.

-**PinasR: PHL Software Registry** is a community-driven repository hosted on [R-Universe](https://phl-r.r-universe.dev/builds).
+**PinasR: Philippine Software Registry** is a community-driven repository hosted on [R-Universe](https://phl-r.r-universe.dev/builds).
 Our mission is to consolidate, build, and distribute R packages developed by Filipino scientists,researchers, and developers ensuring that local data is translated into actionable insights for the country.

 ---